sajadizadi-public/lambda-power-sizer/README.md

 - `memorySize`: Allocated memory in MB
 - `executionTime`: Actual execution time (should be close to 10 seconds)
 - `primeCount`: Number of prime numbers found
-- `fibonacciSum`: Sum of Fibonacci calculations (Note: This is not a count, but a sum)
 - `matrixOperations`: Number of matrix multiplications performed
+- `piCalculations`: Number of Pi calculations  performed
+- `hashOperations`: Number of SHA256 hash operations performed
 - `totalOperations`: Sum of all operations
 - `operationsPerMB`: Total operations divided by memory size